manutter51/bailey/README.md

 ## Render

-The second primary event your application will want to handle is the `::render` event.
+The second primary event your application will want to handle is the `:render` event.
 The default rendering action is to return the data map as a JSON string.
-To return data in any other format, such as edn, HTML, or XML, attach a handler for it on the `::render` event.
+To return data in any other format, such as edn, HTML, or XML, attach a handler for it on the `:render` event.
 The `bailey.render/handle` macro sets up a render handler for you much like the `bailey.dispatch/handler` function, except with a mime type instead of an HTTP verb.

     (bailey.render/handle "text/html" "/path/resource/:id" ctx data